 - We will set financial goals that will advance our lives.

-- We will maintain a monthly budget that will ensure us meeting our goals.
+- We will maintain a monthly budget that will ensure we meet our goals.

 - We will not break our budget unless both parties have agreed.

-With these five principles you will be able to bring harmony to your matrimony through financial fidelity.
+With these five principles, you will be able to bring harmony to your matrimony through financial fidelity.
+So when you ask yourself, should a person get married for love or for money?
+Well, the answer is both.
+Although it should be more love than money.